Winnefox Technology Executive Council (WTEC)

 ARTICLE IV: DUTIES

-A. Work with WALS management and staff to adopt such policies and procedures as are necessary to coordinate and facilitate use of the automated resources system.
+• WTEC will work with WALS staff to adopt such policies and procedures as are necessary to coordinate and facilitate use of the automated resources system.

-B. Recommend an annual WALS operating budget for approval by the Winnefox Board of Trustees and monitor budget reports.
+• WTEC will recommend annual WALS member fees for approval by the Winnefox Board of Trustees.

-D. Provide oversight and guidance on projects related to WALS and other Winnefox technology services.
-Evaluate ideas for new projects, monitor the status of continuing projects, and make recommendations on priorities among technology projects.
+• WTEC will provide oversight and guidance on projects related to WALS and other Winnefox technology services.
+This will include evaluating ideas for new projects, monitoring the status of continuing projects, and making recommendations on priorities among technology projects.

 ARTICLE V: ELECTIONS, OFFICERS AND DUTIES.